arnaudperalta/arnaudperalta.github.io/content/post/qwerty.md

 It is a very popular feature in the Linux world, KDE and Gnome have this feature integrated.
 As I work on a GNU/Linux OS, I enabled the compose key feature on the `Alt Right` key.

-So, yeah, again, I need to use the `Alt Right` but this time it's only a few times per day and I don't need to stick a finger on it to type a character.
+So, yeah, again, I need to use the `Alt Right` key, but this time it's only a few times per day and I don't need to stick a finger on it to type a character.

 For the `é` character, I type `Alt Right` -> `'` -> `e`.
 I can even type characters that I can't type on French layout!